 Web development and software development are often used interchangeably but there is a difference.
 Web development is a sub-category of software development and refers specifically to software designed to run on an internet browser.

 Web developers are technically also software developers, as they create software.
 But not all software developers or engineers are necessarily web developers.
-As a general rule of thumb, a software developer would generally be specialised in developing software built to run on a particular operating system, such as a Linux, a Windows or MacOS desktop or native mobile operating system like Android or iOS.
+As a general rule of thumb, a software developer would generally be specialised in developing software built to run on a particular operating system, such as a Linux, a Windows or MacOS desktop or native mobile operating systems like Android or iOS.

 This is also often referred to as ‘native’ development as the software is tailored to the requirements and specifics of the OS it will run on.
 Web development, by contrast, is platform agnostic.
-As long as a device has an internet connection and mainstream web browser installed, the software will run.
+As long as a device has an internet connection and a mainstream web browser installed, the software will run.

 A web designer’s job is to create the visual or aesthetic appearance of a web application.
 That can, especially in smaller teams (the roles are more often split for larger projects), also involve designing the user experience (UX) as well as pure visual appearance of an application.